 When the abnormalities are largely confined to a few large joints, usually the hips, pain or stiffness may not be sufficient to impair function until late childhood or early adult life.

 Growth is diminished in affected limbs.

-If both upper and lower limbs are involved, the adult appearance simulates achondroplasia, but can be distinguished by absence of abnormality at birth and normal face and skull.
+If both upper and lower limbs are involved, the adult appearance simulates achondroplasia but can be distinguished by the absence of abnormality at birth and normal face and skull.